disco-lang/disco/docs/tutorial/files.rst

 To load the definitions in a file into the disco REPL, you can use the ``:load`` command.
-After successfully loading a file, all the names defined in the file are available for use.
+After successfully loading a file, all the names defined in the file are available for use; the ``:names`` command can be used to list all the available names.
 For example:

 ::

     Disco> :load example/basics.disco
     Loading example/basics.disco...
     Loaded.
+    Disco> :names
+    approx_pi : ℚ
+    increment : ℕ → ℕ
     Disco> approx_pi
     22/7
     Disco> increment(3)